Yosabba/frontend-assessment/README.md

 # Frontend Assessment

-Take in a JSON object.
-Displays them and lets you sort and filter projects as needed.
+Display information grabbed from api end point.
+You can filter and sort the data.
-## Getting Started :fire:
+## Getting Started

 In the project directory, run: